iclr2020-fsai/FSAI/index.md

 We are pleased to announce the first “Fundamental Science in the era of AI” Workshop at the [International Conference on Learning Representations (ICLR) 2020](https://iclr.cc).

-## Workshop Rationale
-The key themes for the workshop are:
-+ Rigorous and interpretable ML for fundamental science - “Big” science goals require precise control of systematic errors and yet deliver exabytes of data that will likely need the techniques of machine and deep learning to process.
-Fundamental sciences require models that are interpretable, free from bias and with precise measures of uncertainty.
-How best can we blend the speed and generality of machine learning with rigorous statistical methodology in a computationally feasible way on exabytes of data?
-And how do we optimally embed known physics, laws and symmetries into deep learning models?
-+ “Unknown Unknowns” - discovering new classes and new laws - “Big” science experiments such as SKA, CERN, LIGO and LSST offer incredible opportunities for scientific discovery.
-However the tsunami of data will require the use of AI to detect anomalies.
-How do we discover new classes of objects given the No Free Lunch theorems?
-How can AI best drive new discoveries in fundamental science in exabytes of data?
-+ What is good science in the era of AI?
-Dangers and opportunities - AI is impacting virtually every aspect of life and the way we do science is no exception.
-What will the scientific method, and good science in general, look like in 2030?
-What are the opportunities and potential dangers of “blackbox” AI science?
-+ Social Good through AI for Fundamental Science Research - Most big science experiments are funded at least partly because of their long term contribution to the wellbeing of society.
-What new opportunities does AI-enhanced science provide for the SKA and other big science experiments to contribute to social good through AI, particularly in Africa?

 ## Invited Speakers (Confirmed)
 + Pavlos Protopapas (Harvard)
 + Francois Lanusse (CosmoStat Laboratory at CEA Saclay)